JuliPa/JuliPa/README.md

 ### Hi 👋, Im Julissa (she/her)

 ### About Me
-Im a software developer and data analyst working @ CUNY.
+Im a software developer and data analyst @ CUNY.

 Currently working on: